Home | What It Means to Plead Insanity to Criminal Charges

 Under the statute, there are two ways to access the defense:

 In either case, guilty but mentally ill is essentially the same as being guilty of the crime.
 The only difference is that you also need to prove that you were suffering from mental illness, which Indiana law defines as a “psychiatric disorder that substantially disturbs a person’s thinking, feeling, or behavior and impairs that person’s ability to function.”
-Your mental illness must be established by a licensed psychiatrist, psychologist, or a community mental health center.
+If you choose to plead insanity, your mental illness must be established by a licensed psychiatrist, psychologist, or a community mental health center.
 This evaluation must take place before your sentencing, unless your evaluation was introduced as evidence in the trial or in the plea agreement hearing.

 In contrast, the insanity defense involves claiming that you are innocent because you didn’t have the mental capacity to form criminal intent at the time you committed the crime.
 In practice, lawyers generally argue the insanity defense, as it might result in the optimal outcome of an acquittal, and then a jury will return a verdict of guilty but not mentally ill.

-If you successfully plead – or a jury returns a verdict of – guilty but mentally ill, the court will commit you to the Indiana department of corrections, which will further evaluate you and determine what treatment you need.
-Depending on the results of this evaluation, you may be detained at a psychiatric facility operated by the department of corrections or the division of mental health and addictions.
+If you successfully plead insanity or a jury returns a verdict of guilty but mentally ill, the court will commit you to the Indiana Department of Corrections, which will further evaluate you and determine what treatment you need.
+Depending on the results of this evaluation, you may be detained at a psychiatric facility operated by the Department of Corrections or the Division of Mental Health and Addictions.

-There will be no possibility of re-entering society until the department of corrections concludes that you have been cured of your mental illness, and you serve the balance of the sentence in prison or jail.
+There will be no possibility of re-entering society until the Department of Corrections concludes that you have been cured of your mental illness, and you serve the balance of the sentence in prison or jail.
 Thus, seeking a guilty but mentally ill verdict is not a strong defense strategy because it doesn’t affect the length of your sentence.
-Your criminal defense lawyer may be able to defend your case by arguing insanity, but juries usually chose to enter a verdict of guilty but mentally ill instead.
+Your criminal defense lawyer may be able to defend your case by arguing insanity, but juries usually choose to enter a verdict of guilty but mentally ill instead.